riceissa/issarice.com/wiki/anonymity.md

     and later (p 202--203):

     > Long-time Facebook programmer Charlie Cheever (now departed from thecompany) is another skeptic: "I feel Mark doesn't believe in privacy that much, or at least believes in privacy as a stepping-stone.
 Maybe he's right, maybe he's wrong."
-By "stepping-stone," Cheever means Zucker- berg sees privacy as something Facebook should offer people until they get over their need for it.
+By "stepping-stone," Cheever means Zuckerberg sees privacy as something Facebook should offer people until they get over their need for it.